 The following documents contain provisions that, through reference in this text, constitute provisions of this Recommended Practice.
 At the time of publication, the editions indicated were valid.
 All documents are subject to revision, and users of this Recommended Practice are encouraged to investigate the possibility of applying the most recent editions of the documents indicated below.
 The CCSDS Secretariat maintains a register of currently valid CCSDS documents.

-[1] EPC™ Radio-Frequency Identity Protocols—Class-1 Generation-2 UHF RFID Protocol for Communications at 860 MHz - 960 MHz.
-Version 1.2.0.
-Specification for RFID Air Interface.
-Brussels: GS1, October 2008.
+[1] Wireless systems for industrial automation: Process control and related applications.
+International Society for Automation, ISA100.11a:2009.

-[2] Information Technology—Radio Frequency Identification for Item Management—Part 6: Parameters for Air Interface Communications at 860 MHz to 960 MHz.
-International Standard, ISO/IEC 18000-6:2010.
-2nd ed.
-Geneva: ISO, 2010.
+[2] IEEE standard for information technology – Telecommunications and information exchange between systems – Local and metropolitan area networks – Specific requirement: Part 15.4: Wireless Medium Access Control (MAC) and Physical Layer (PHY) Specifications for Low-Rate Wireless Personal Area Network (WPANs); IEEE802.15.4-2006, http://standards.ieee.org/getieee802/download/802.15.4-2006.pdf

 OVERVIEW